-The Society supports efforts to eliminate tobacco smoke in public places and places of employment in order to protect Virginians from the hazards of passive smoke inhalation.
-Further, the Medical Society of Virginia supports efforts to make it illegal to smoke in a car with a minor present.
+The Society supports efforts to eliminate tobacco and marijuana smoking or vaping in public places and places of employment in order to protect Virginians from the hazards of passive smoke inhalation.
+Further, the Medical Society of Virginia supports efforts to make it illegal to smoke or vape in a car with a minor present.